Healthy Homes Assessment Frasertown

 Insulation Frasertown

-Ceiling and underfloor insulation is required for all rent houses from 1 July 2019.
-All landlords and property managers must make sure that the insulation is up to the new standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may need to be filled with or replaced.
+Underfloor and ceiling insulation is required on all rental houses from 1 July 2019.
+All landlords and property managers have to make sure that the insulation is in line with current quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space might need to be added or replaced.

-A well-insulated house can help control condensation and lessen the likelihood of mould and dampness, and will also make an easier task for the household to keep warmth.
+A properly insulated home can reduce condensation and lower the chance of mould and dampness and it will make it easier to allow the home to keep the heat.

-The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" refers to thermal resistance and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the more effective the insulation.

 Frasertown Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the inside it’s also about the outside.
-You must make sure there is somewhere for surface, rain and underground water to flow and prevent it from getting into the building.
-When it is damp and moisture, it’s usually those things that you aren’t aware of that can cause a lot of trouble and cause damage to your investment as well as harming your tenant’s health.
+The security of your rental home from water damage isn’t only about the inside; you have to make sure there is somewhere to allow surface, rain and underground water to flow, and also stop it from getting into the building.
+When it concerns damp and moisture it is typically what you don’t see that can become a big problem and end up causing damage to your investment and harming your tenant’s health.

-Properties that are rented must be equipped with effective drainage for the removal of storm water, surface water and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a place to go and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.
+Rental properties need to have efficient drainage for the removal of storm water, surface water, and ground water, including the proper outfall or runoff.
+Making sure that water is able to go and that it isn’t allowed to remain beneath structures is an important aspect of maintaining your property’s dry.

-Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+Alongside a drainage system to avoid water ingress, if the apartment has an enclosed gap between your floor and soil, a ground-water barrier must be installed if it is reasonably practicable to install it.

-An underground moisture barrier usually a sheet of polythene that is placed over the ground to stop any moisture present in the ground from accumulating into the building.
-It also helps in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are typically made of polythene and is laid on top of the ground, in order to block any moisture from the ground from getting into the home.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection